mani9978/SolidPrinciples/README.md

 This simple console application is Solid Compliant with simple Console Read and Write operations.

-﻿S -> Single Responsibility
+﻿*S -> Single Responsibility
-	A class should have only one responsibility and only one reason to change O -> Open Closed Principle
+*	A class should have only one responsibility and only one reason to change O -> Open Closed Principle
 	A class or a method should be open for extension but closed for modification L -> Liskov Substitution principle